Matthew530419/Web-API/README_WebAPI.md

 - countermeasure: type window.inner or document.documentElement on console tap of browser.
 In case of stangeous values come from browser engine, would be fixed correctly.

      <img src="./img/screen2.png" width="400" height="200">

+- symptom: pointer of cursor do not oprated.
+I do not know root cuase why broswer engine do not operate correctly.
+I will check...

+- countermeasure: class named button is assigned in memory and then changed tag of button.
+It would be operated correctly.